 has been associated with the Shambhala Community since 1976 and is a long time teacher in this community.
 He holds degrees in Architecture from MIT and has spent his career in the software industry.
 He co-founded two software startups and has held senior roles in some of the largest technology companies in the industry.
 Jim sits on the board of Naropa University and has been a member of the Shambhala Mandala Governance Council, the Shambhala International Board of Directors and the Boston Shambhala Center Board of Trustees.

-Dr. Brian McCorkle is a senior student of Sakyong Mipham Rinpoche and a second-generation Buddhist; his parents studied Zen Buddhism with Philip Kapleau Roshi beginning in the 1960s.
+is a senior student of Sakyong Mipham Rinpoche and a second-generation Buddhist; his parents studied Zen Buddhism with Philip Kapleau Roshi beginning in the 1960s.
 He has a PhD in Clinical Psychology, and is the Founding Director of the Center for the Study of Religion and Psychology at Boston University, where he held faculty appointments in the Division of Religious and Theological Studies and the School of Theology, conducted empirical research, and provided therapy in the clinic of the Danielsen Institute.
-As Rusung of the Boston Shambhala Center he leads the local Dorje Kasung, a volunteer group responsible for the protection and well-being of the teachers, teachings, and the Shambhala community.
+He also is responsible for the Dorje Kasung at Shambhala Centers throughout most of New England; the Kasung are a volunteer group responsible for the protection and well-being of the teachers, teachings, and the Shambhala community.

 has been a student of the Sakyong and the Vidyadhara for 35 years, and he has taught the Buddhadharma and Shembhala Dharma for over 30 years.
 He has been a clinical psychologist for 20+ years and is also a former architect.
 He is married to Nancy Frumer Styron, also a sangha member and psychologist, and has a 17-year-old daughter, Charlotte.